-Debra Stuart is a Toronto freelance copywriter who has interviewed industry experts and business leaders, and authored by-lined articles for numerous print and online media outlets.
+Debra Stuart is an international award winning Toronto freelance copywriter who has interviewed industry experts and business leaders, and authored by-lined articles for numerous print and online media outlets.
 Debra has written countless press releases that garnered local and international media coverage for small businesses and international corporations.
 In the role of Editor, Debra researched and wrote all content and directed the design of national trade publications and corporate newsletters for internal and external stakeholders across North America.
 Debra serves as a media source for journalists seeking an expert opinion on copywriting, marketing and branding.

 HAIR STYLIST TO THE STARS’ MAKES WAVES INTERNATIONALLY | COSTCO CONNECTION MAGAZINE